KohJiaHao/django-flask-warehouse-app/README.md

 ## Web Framework and Architecture

 Django is used as the web framework but allows React to handle client side UI and routing.
-React is located in ‘/frontend’, and it’s build files are served by Django by making Django path any non-matching urls to React’s index.html, which React then controls routing with ReactRouter.
+React is located in ‘/frontend’, and it’s build files are served by React by making Django path any non-matching urls to React’s index.html, which React then controls routing with ReactRouter.
 DjangoRestFramework is used to build REST Apis in the ‘/api’ folder.

 ## Database